 With the way Brady is able to read defenses and consistently make the right decisions, you can probably assume that he spends a tremendous amount of time studying and preparing for each opponent that he faces.

-Preparation can also make a difference on what level you perform at as a salesperson.
+Preparation can also make a difference in what level you perform at as a salesperson.
 Do you always know what key questions to ask your prospects?
-Do you know how to respond to your prospect’s ?
+Do you know how to respond to your prospect’s playbook?

 Being prepared in those two simple areas can be the difference between failure and success.